What can I use as a substitute for white balsamic vinegar?

 Sherry vinegar can be a good substitute for white balsamic vinegar due to its similar flavor profile and acidity.
 While they are not identical, sherry vinegar can provide a comparable tanginess and mild sweetness.
 Here are a few tips when substituting sherry vinegar for white balsamic vinegar:

-5. Sherry vinegar works well in many dishes, including dressings, sauces, marinades, and even desserts.
+- Sherry vinegar works well in many dishes, including dressings, sauces, marinades, and even desserts.
 Its complex flavor profile adds depth to recipes, making it a versatile substitute for white balsamic vinegar.
+Try adding a touch of sugar if you need a more mellow flavor.

 Malt vinegar